eyereasoner/eye/NOTES.md

 # Delta

-## logical rules and queries
+:abacus: Algorithms are constructed using logical rules and queries, with backward rules (including built-ins) providing control.

 - queries use an upwards double arrow `=^`
 - backward rules use a leftwards double arrow `<=`
 - forward rules use a rightwards double arrow `=>`

-:abacus: Algorithms are constructed using logical rules and queries, with backward rules (including built-ins) providing control.
+:cheese: variables

+- only `_:x` blank nodes in triples and quads
+- only `?x` quickvars in rules and queries
+- quantified `var:x` variables in proofs

 :information_source: The name delta is inspired by these 2 deltas:
 ```